 It is difficult to precisely measure the TBTF problem since the nature of the problem does not lend itself easily to study, as argued by Gary Stern, former president of the Federal Reserve Bank of Minneapolis, and Ron Feldman, the Minneapolis Fed's current head of Supervision, Regulation, and Credit, in their book on the subject (Stern and Feldman 2004).
 There is no direct way to observe private markets' assessment of firms or activities that are implicitly protected.
 Moreover, the amount of the subsidy provided by implicit support exists only on the margin and is likely to vary across firms and activities.
 These characteristics make it difficult to directly identify the effects of TBTF treatment on, for example, the relative performance of large and small banks (Ennis and Malek 2005).

 The Richmond Fed's view is that the moral hazard from the TBTF problem is pervasive in our financial system.
-The history of government interventions — from the bailout of Continental Illinois National Bank and Trust Company in 1984 to the public concerns raised during the Long Term Capital Management crisis in 1998 — shaped market participants' expectations of official support leading up to the events of 2007-08 (Haltom and Lacker 2014).
-According to Richmond Fed estimates, the proportion of total U.S. financial firms' liabilities covered by the federal financial safety net has increased by 27 percent during the past 12 years.
+The U.S. government's history of market interventions — from the bailout of Continental Illinois National Bank and Trust Company in 1984 to the public concerns raised during the Long Term Capital Management crisis in 1998 — shaped market participants' expectations of official support leading up to the events of 2007-08 (Haltom and Lacker 2014).
+According to Richmond Fed estimates, the proportion of total U.S. financial firms' liabilities covered by the federal financial safety net has increased by 36 percent during the past 12 years.
 The safety net covered up to $25 trillion in liabilities at the end of 2011, or 61 percent of the entire financial sector.
-Nearly two-thirds of that support is implicit and ambiguous (Marshall, Pellerin, and Walter 2013).
+More than half of that support is implicit and ambiguous (Marshall, Pellerin, and Walter 2013).

 Why Does This Problem Exist?

 It is easy to see why the TBTF problem developed.
 The potential damage from a large firm's failure is so great that governments feel compelled to intervene.
-That damage comes from at least three forms of spillovers, but the long-term effects of government bailouts weakens the case for intervention.
+That damage comes from at least three forms of spillovers, described below.
+In each case, however, longer-term concerns — including the effects of government bailouts — weaken the case for intervention.